dominpo/ruby-and-chef-hacking-for-azure/README.md

 Jenkins will also need to authenticate with Microsoft Azure.
 For that we need to copy our previous credentials file to the Jenkins home directory /var/lib/jenkins/.azure/credentials

-and finally, we can write our differents recipes to produce our Dev, Test, Production environments.
+and we can now write our differents recipes to produce our Dev, Test, Production environments.
-Recipes are very similar that the ones for Jenkins as we need to install Chef Client but with different required role.
+Recipes are very similar that the ones for Jenkins as we also need to install Chef Client but with the different required roles.
+For exemple, a recipe for a dev env. will look like that :

 ```bash